Relevant for: GUI tests and components

 You can specify to always save your test's resources with relative paths in the Folders pane.
 In this way, you do not need to get prompted every time you add a resource to your test.
 For details, see Specify the resource path type.

-If you select Ask me when I specify a path in UFT One version 2023 and later or you use UFT One version 2022 and earlier, UFT One prompts you to do one of the following when you add a resource to your test or component:
+If you select Ask me when I specify a path, UFT One prompts you to do one of the following when you add a resource to your test or component:

 |Define the path

 using the relative path